-If the Complainant or Respondent requests an appeal, the matter will be referred to an appeals officer for review and consideration.
-The parties will be notified of the appeal and the appeals officer immediately.
-Both parties will have three (3) days from the notice of appeal to submit a written statement in support of, or challenging, the outcome.
-The appeals officer will render a decision (including the rationale for that decision) in writing to both parties at the same time within ten (10) business days of receipt of the request for review.
+If the Complainant or Respondent requests an appeal, the matter will be referred to a hearing panel for review and consideration.
+The parties will be notified of the hearing panel members and hearing date ten (10) business days in advance of the hearing.
+The hearing panel will render a decision in writing to both parties at the same time within twenty (20) business days of receipt of the request for review.
 This timeframe may be extended for good cause provided that both the delay and the reason for the delay are communicated to the parties in writing.

-After considering all of the relevant information, the appeals officer will make a determination by the preponderance of the evidence standard whether a policy violation occurred.
+The hearing will take place in a closed session.
+The hearing panel will solicit information from the Title IX Investigator, the Complainant, the Respondent, and any witnesses as appropriate to ensure a full assessment of the relevant facts.
+This information will be provided in the presence of both parties, unless a party waives their right to participate.
+After considering all of the relevant information, the hearing panel will make a determination by the preponderance of the evidence standard whether a policy violation occurred.
 Preponderance of the evidence means that it is more likely than not that the conduct occurred.
+The hearing panel's determination must be reached by a majority vote.